gemmabusoni/third-eye/README.md

 ####Awards Won:####

-* Finalist.
+* Finalist at PennApps, World's Largest Hackathon.
 Top 10 team out of around 1500 Hackers and 500 teams.
 Only finalist team with all freshman students.
 * Most Intuitive Interface Award presented by WillowTree.

 ----------------------------------------------------------------------------------------------------------------------------